jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 ZX calculus is a graphical language for reasoning about quantum computation.
 It is relatively new, but is included here as an interesting new development.

 We have seen that a quantum circuit can be viewed as a tensor network.
 In fact, it is a restricted kind of tensor network in which the wires connecting tensors must use a fixed set of qubit lines.
 The circuit is a directed graph with time flowing from left to right, so wires cannot go backwards.
-The tensors representing gates must have the same number of inputs as outputs.
+The tensors representing gates must be unitary and have the same number of inputs as outputs.

 Some simplification of a quantum circuit is possible using algebraic properties of gates as rewrite rules to replace one sequence of gates with another.
 For example, $HXH\rightarrow Z$.
 However, there are around 30 different types of quantum gate, leading to an enormous number of possible rewrite rules.

 ZX Calculus [JvdW20] breaks quantum gates down into more primitive tensors, of which there are just two kinds, X-spiders and Z-spiders.
 These are denoted by red and green dots respectively, with 'legs' corresponding to the tensor indices.
 A spider with N 'legs' represents an order-N tensor.
 It has an associated phase which by default is zero.

 A third type of tensor is usually included to represent the Hadamard operation.
-Although this could be constructed from X and Z spiders, it is useful to have a separate symbol because it is conceptually significant operation that switches between the Z and X bases, which can be used to convert X spiders to Z spiders or vice versa.
+Although this could be constructed from X and Z spiders, it is useful to have a separate symbol because it is a conceptually significant operation that switches between the Z and X bases, which can be used to convert X spiders to Z spiders or vice versa.
 It is denoted by a yellow square or sometimes simply by using a blue wire instead of a normal black wire.

 A ZX tensor network is an undirected multigraph which is a much more general than a normal quantum circuit.
 The tensor indices are not necessarily inputs or outputs, so there is no requirement for the tensors to have the same number of inputs as outputs and the wires may go in any direction.
 There are no longer any qubit lines, except possibly at the input and output of the circuit.
 Any quantum gate or quantum circuit may be reduced to a tensor network consisting of just red and green spiders.